 Surprisingly it will not!

-A CoolBot-driven A/C in a walk-in cooler will cycle way less than it will in a residential setting.
+A CoolBot-driven A/C in a walk-in cooler will cycle less than it will in a residential setting.
 A lot of cooling will be lost in a traditional residential setting because of significantly less insulation, sun streaming through windows, and cold air spilling into other rooms and escaping through gaps and cracks around doors and windows.
-Your compressor may wind up running 80% – 90% of the time.
+Your compressor may wind up running 80% – 90% of the time on the hottest months.

 In your tightly insulated walk-in cooler, the A/C compressor will cycle on far less than a residential setting.
-Most of our customers with well insulated cold rooms report that the A/C compressor runs 10% – 15% of the time.
+Most of our customers with well-insulated cold rooms report that the A/C compressor runs in average 15% – 35% of the time.

 Will the temperature display of the A/C still be operational or accurate when the CoolBot is attached?